Superm4n97/kubernetes/README.md

 # Basic Commands

-## kind
-> $ kind cluster

-It will show all commands of kind. <br> If kind is not running then try this:
->$ docker ps<br>

-see if the kubectlst image is running or not, then restart the kubectlst image as,
->$ docker restart [63a0c7828de2 - container id/name]

-> $ kind delete cluster <br>
-> $ kind create cluster <br>

-## kubectl
-### Get
-> $ kubectl get pods <br>
-> $ kubectl get services <br>
-> $ kubectl get deployments<br>
-> $ kubectl get replicaset<br>
->$ kubectl get componentstatuses [gets the components of the cluster]

->$ kubectl get pod -o wide

-gets more information than just get pod.

->$ kubectl get deployment nginx-deployment -o yaml > nginx-deployment.yaml

-saves the deployment in nginx-deployment.yaml file.
-But this file will have lots of data.
-You can use this command to debug a deployment or create a copy of that.
-This command is also applicable for pods and services.

-> $ kubectl get pods -w
-> $ watch kubectl get pods

-for watching the pods realtime.

-### Selecting objects on some basis
->$ kubectl get pods -l app=kuard,version=2 <br>

-where -l stands for the labels and labels are separated by (,).
-> $ kubectl get pods --namespace=kube-system

-### Create:
-> $ kubectl create -h<br>

-shows all the create commands, objects which can be created.

-usages:
-> $ kubectl create -f FILENAME [options] <br>

-> $ kubectl create deployment nginx-test --image=nginx  <br>

-Here nginx-test is the deployment name and nginx is the container image name.
-It is the most optimized format.
-You just have to give a deployment name and an image that it will run.

-### Edit
-> $ kubectl edit deployment nginx-test <br>

-nginx-edit is the deployment name

-### Debug
-> $ kubectl logs [pod name]

-> $ kubectl logs nginx-test-847f5bc47c-v8lm8<br>

-it shows the log information of the container image that is running inside the pod.

->$ kubectl describe [obj]<br>
->$ kubectl describe pod

-> $ kubectl describe obj [obj_name]

->$ kubectl describe nodes [node_name]<br>
->$ kubectl describe pod [pod_name]

-gets all the information about a specific node.

->$ kubectl exec -it [pod name]

-with this command we can get into the terminal of that pod. <br>
--it stands for interactive terminal.

-### Delete
-> $ kubectl delete deployment [deployment name]

-It deletes the deployment along with the replicaset and pods.

-> $kubectl delete deployments --all

-deletes all the deployments.

->$ kubectl delete rs,svc,job -l chapter=jobs

-This command deletes the replicaset, service and jobs where the label of that object is `chapter=jobs`

-### Apply
-It's hard to write every information in the commandline. so we create a yaml configuration file and apply it.
-If the object name is obj.yaml then we can write
-> $ kubectl apply -f obj.yaml <br>

-Creates an object from the yaml file,

-> $ kubectl delete -f obj.yaml

-To know more about yaml deployment file check their [official repository](https://github.com/kubernetes/api/blob/master/core/v1/types.go)

-deletes an object

-### rollout
-> $ kubectl rollout status daemonSets my-daemon-set

-Some rollout command can be found in the _Up and Running_ **Deployment Rollout** section.

 # Health Check
 ## Liveness Probe:
 Liveness probe is a segment of yaml code that continuously checks if the